LeonMelamud/COT-DeepSeek-Claude-RAG/README.md

 ## How It Works

-RAT employs a two-stage approach:
+RAT employs a two-stage approach in both its implementations:

-1. **Reasoning Stage** (DeepSeek): Generates detailed reasoning and analysis for each query
+1. **Reasoning Stage** (DeepSeek):
+   - Uses DeepSeek-Reasoner to generate detailed reasoning and analysis for each query
+   - This stage is consistent across both implementations

-2. **Response Stage** (OpenRouter): Utilizes the reasoning context to provide informed, well-structured answers
+2. **Response Stage** (Two Options):
+   - **Standard Version** (OpenRouter): Uses OpenRouter models to generate responses
+   - **Claude Version** (Optional): Uses Claude models with message prefilling capabilities

-This approach ensures more thoughtful, contextually aware, and reliable responses.
+This dual-stage approach ensures thoughtful, contextually aware, and reliable responses regardless of which response model you choose to use.

 ## 🎯 Features